Direct payments

 You can choose to receive your direct payment in the following ways:

-• Direct payment to a bank account - This is where money is paid into a high street bank account.
-This can be an account for the person or the person who represents them, but it must be a separate account from their normal bank account to clearly show the money being spent on care and support.
+- Direct payment to a bank account - This is where money is paid into a normal high street bank account.
+This would involve you submitting regular evidence for monitoring purposes such as bank statements.
+The account must be in name of the person receiving the direct payment, but must be a separate account from your usual bank account to clearly show the money being spent on your support.

 Policy and guidance